djmcqueen/Getting_and_Cleaning_Data/README.md

 * This script will assume you are working with the zip file from the above URL, with its underlying file structure intact.
 * File names, and internal labelling within each file is assumed to be in an unaltered state from the original zip.

-### To run the script:

-- Clone this repository
-- Run the file: run_analysis.R
-- The tidy dataset will be output to your working directory as `tidyData.txt`

 Details about the R Script and its Output:
 ------------------------------------------